-SB - number of active claims At-fault claims
+At-fault claims

-These charts illustrate the number of 'active' at-fault claims, i.e. those receiving loss of income (LOI) and/or treatment & care benefits (T&C), by development quarter
+These charts illustrate the number of 'active' at-fault claims (i.e. those receiving loss of income (LOI) and/or treatment & care benefits), by development quarter

-On a development quarter basis, the number of at-fault claims receiving LOI benefits reduces to almost 0 after 4 quarters; this is expected as benefit entitlements cease for at-fault claimants after 26 weeks, given allowance for delay in payments and invoicing
+On a development quarter basis, the number of at-fault claims receiving loss of income benefits reduces to almost 0 after 4 quarters; this is expected as benefit entitlements cease for at-fault claimants after 26 weeks, given allowance for delay in payments and invoicing

-- Claims receiving T&C benefits tend to remain active for longer; there is still a small proportion of the earlier claims which are still active after 6 quarters of development - More recent accident quarters tend to have a higher volume of active claims receiving benefits.
-This indicates a higher number of claimants are receiving payments earlier - The low number of actives observed for 2020Q2 is due to reduced exposure as a result of the first COVID-19 lockdown
+Claims receiving treatment & care benefits tend to remain active for longer; there are still a small proportion of the earlier claims which are still active eighteen months later

+More recent accident quarters tend to have a higher volume of active claims receiving benefits.
+This indicates a higher number of claimants are receiving payments earlier

+The low number of actives observed for 2020Q2 is due to reduced exposure as a result of the first COVID-19 lockdown

 The uptick in LOI active experience for reporting quarter 2021Q2 across all accident quarters is due to one insurer.
-This has reduced in the latest quarter.
+This have reduced in the latest quarter.
 For the earliest accident periods, we do not expect any active claims for this claim cohort